omise/omise-android/README.md

 The `Client` class will automatically dispatch the network call on an internal background thread and will call listener methods on the thread that initially calls the send method.

 ### Theme customization
-If you wish to customize the elements on the `Credit Card activity` in order to match your application's branding, you can do so by overriding the following styles as shown in the snippet below:
+If you wish to customize the elements on the `CreditCardActivity` in order to match your application's branding, you can do so by overriding the following styles as shown in the snippet below: